stevewpalmer/jcom/README.md

 eliminating network access, it avoids almost all the security issues inherent in today's systems.

-The solution currently includes four projects:
+The solution currently includes these projects:

 ### Shell